 “Mrs Doe presented with acute onset dysarthria, left-sided limb weakness and inattention.
 Her past medical history includes a TIA in August 2017, hypercholesterolaemia and atrial fibrillation.
 She is anticoagulated with warfarin and her admission INR is 4.8.
 A CT head demonstrates an intracerebral haemorrhage in the right hemisphere with some associated mass effect and midline shift.
 We are currently administering Beriplex but the patient does appear to be becoming more drowsy.”

-Clinical examination findings (in the acutely ill patient adopting an ABCDE approach to reporting your findings can be useful to provide a coherent structure)
+Clinical examination findings: in the context of an acutely unwell patient an ABCDE approach of reporting your findings can be useful to provide a coherent structure.

-Overall clinical impression: this is your working diagnosis (e.g. “the patient appears septic” “the patient is neurologically deteriorating“)
+Overall clinical impression: this is your working diagnosis (e.g. “the patient appears septic” “the patient is neurologically deteriorating“).

 “On assessment, her airway is not currently compromised, there is bilateral air entry on the chest with no added sounds.
 Her pulse is irregular, with a rate of 48 beats per minute.
 Neurological examination reveals dense left-sided weakness and a GCS of 11 which has fallen from her arrival GCS of 14.
 Capillary blood glucose is 7.
 There is no external evidence of head injury and there is no visible rash.”

-“The patient appears to be neurologically deteriorating, most likely secondary to increasing intracranial pressure as a result of the intracerebral haemorrhage”.
+“The patient appears to be neurologically deteriorating, most likely secondary to increased intracranial pressure as a result of the intracerebral haemorrhage.”

-What you think needs to happen and in what time frame you expect those things to happen.
+State your suspecteddiagnosis, what you think needs to happen and in what time frame you expect those things to happen.

 “This lady has suffered an acute intracerebral haemorrhage and given the ongoing clinical deterioration she needs urgent review by the neurosurgical team.”

-Whether there is anything further you could do (requesting investigations, administering treatments)
+Whether there is anything further you could do (e.g. requesting investigations, administering treatments).